Book Online

 There’s a wide variety of reasons people fail their driving test, and for most learners, it comes down to one simple factor: not having enough real-world driving experience.
 You may have perfected your manoeuvres in lessons, but the unpredictable nature of driving in different conditions truly tests your skills.

-Whether making a minor mistake due to nerves or being caught off-guard by an unexpected situation, gaining enough experience and preparing for various road conditions is crucial to passing.
+Whether making a minor mistake due to nerves or being caught off guard by an unexpected situation, gaining enough experience and preparing for various road conditions is crucial to passing.

 REASONS FOR FAILING